Foot Drop Recovery

 I found the insoles reduced the foot roll enormously.
 And its a bit of a novelty find myself walking more normally now, though

-I’m having a tendency to slap the front half of my foot down as I walk.
+I’m still having a tendency to slap the front half of my foot down as I walk.
 I guess it’ll just take a bit of getting used to after so long😄

 I’ve certainly noticed the difference in strength & balance class today😁